 115.265 Coordinated response Auditor Overall Determination: Meets Standard Auditor Discussion Policy P100:11 requires the facility to have a plan in place to coordinate actions taken by staff first responders, medical and mental health practitioners, investigators, and agency leadership in response to a reported incident of sexual assault, abuse, or harassment.
 The facility posts its Coordinated Response Plan and Evidence Protocol in all staff control post.
-The states that: · Staff will immediately implement first responder duties (see standard 115.264) Report the incident to the local police department and state or local service agencies as appropriate to refer the incident for investigation · Offer the victim access to a forensic medical examination · If the resident request, provide a victim advocate from the rape crisis center but if none are available, contact the qualified staff member to perform emotional support duties - Document all activities · Monitor resident for ninety days following the report During staff interviews, staff were able to tell the location of the Response Plan and Evidence Protocol and the location of the phone numbers for responsible parties.
-The staff members talked about their training on the "PREA Book" and how to initiate the coordinated response plan should an incident of sexual abuse occur.
-Review Police and procedure Response Plan and Evidence Protocol Staff interviews
+The states that: Staff will immediately implement first responder duties (see standard 115.264) Report the incident to the local police department and state or local service agencies as appropriate to refer the incident for investigation Offer the victim access to a forensic medical examination

+If the resident request, provide a victim advocate from the rape crisis center but if none are available, contact the qualified staff member to perform emotional support duties Document all activities Monitor resident for ninety days following the report

+During staff interviews, staff were able to tell the location of the Response Plan and Evidence Protocol.
+The plan outlines what each member of the response plan is supposed to do or call.
+Near the computer at each post desk are the phone numbers of members of the coordinated response team.

+Review

+Police and procedure

+Response Plan and Evidence Protocol

+Staff interviews

+115.266 Preservation of ability to protect residents from contact with abusers

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

-115.266 Preservation of ability to protect residents from contact with abusers Auditor Overall Determination: Meets Standard Auditor Discussion N/A: The PREA Coordinator reports that the agency does not have a union and does not enter into contracts with its employees.
+N/A: The PREA Coordinator reports that the agency does not have a union and does not enter into contracts with its employees.
 The agency is an "at will" employer.
 Employees are notified of the "at will" status in the employee handbook.

+Review:

-Review: Interview with PREA Coordinator
+Interview with PREA Coordinator

+Employee handbook
-115.267 Agency protection against retaliation

-VOAOHIN policy P100:12 states the facility will have procedures in place to protect all resident and staff who report sexual abuse or sexual harassment or cooperate with sexual abuse or sexual harassment investigations from retaliation by other residents or staff.
+115.267 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion VOAOHIN policy P100:12 states the facility will have procedures in place to protect all resident and staff who report sexual abuse or sexual harassment or cooperate with sexual abuse or sexual harassment investigations from retaliation by other residents or staff.
 The facility does this by:

-- · Use multiple protection measures such as housing changes or transfers for resident victims or abusers, removal of alleged staff or resident abusers from contact with victims, and emotional supportive services for residents or staff who fear retaliation for reporting sexual abuse or sexual harassment or for cooperating with investigations - · For at least ninety days following a report of sexual abuse, assigned staff will monitor the conduct and treatment of resident or staff who reported the sexual abuse and of residents who were reported to have suffered sexual abuse, to see if there are changes that may suggest possible retaliation by residents or staff shall act promptly to remedy any such retaliation
+- Use multiple protection measures such as housing changes or transfers for resident victims or abusers, removal of alleged staff or resident abusers from contact with victims, and emotional supportive services for residents or staff who fear retaliation for reporting sexual abuse or sexual harassment or for cooperating with investigations - For at least ninety days following a report of sexual abuse, assigned staff will monitor the conduct and treatment of resident or staff who reported the sexual abuse and of residents who were reported to have suffered sexual abuse, to see if there are changes that may suggest possible retaliation by residents or staff shall act promptly to remedy any such retaliation